-You may also elect under Internal Revenue Code section 179 to expense a portion of the cost of certain tangible property you bought in 2001 for use in your business.
+You can also elect under section 179 to expense a portion of the cost of certain property you bought in 2004 for use in your farming business.

-For details, including when you must complete and attach Form 4562, see the instructions for Schedule C, line 13, on page C-3.
+For details, including when you must complete and attach Form 4562, see the instructions for Schedule C, line 13, on page C-4.

 Deduct contributions to employee benefit programs that are not an incidental part of a pension or profit-sharing plan included on line 25.
 Examples are accident and health plans, group-term life insurance, and dependent care assistance programs.
+If you made contributions on your behalf as a self-employed person to a dependent care assistance program, complete Form 2441, Parts I and III, to figure your deductible contributions to that program.

 Do not include on line 17 any contributions you made on your behalf as a self-employed person to an accident and health plan or for group-term life insurance.
-You may be able to deduct on Form 1040, line 28, part of the amount you paid for health insurance on behalf of yourself, your spouse, and dependents even if you do not itemize your deductions.
-See the instructions for Form 1040, line 28, for details.
+You may be able to deduct on Form 1040, line 31, the amount you paid for health insurance on behalf of yourself, your spouse, and dependents even if you do not itemize your deductions.
+See the instructions for Form 1040, line 31, for details.